 Learn techniques for analyzing and interpreting modern and contemporary art in New York City’s premier art museums.
 This summer institute for educators of grades 3–12 (all subject areas) is cohosted by the Metropolitan Museum of Art, The Museum of Modern Art, and the Solomon R. Guggenheim Museum.
 Participants will learn and apply object-based teaching strategies, build confidence incorporating modern and contemporary art into lesson plans, and utilize great works of art as the basis for interdisciplinary investigations.

-Connecting Collections will resume in summer 2022.
-Check back for updated information.
+Connecting Collections will resume in Summer 2022.
+Apply now

 Recorded Professional Development Sessions

 Watch videos of Professional Development workshops to hear from museum educators, teachers and administrators about how to incorporate art into the classroom.